 This is okay.
 It just means the rest is too hard right now and you need to regather your strength.
 Avoid too much stimulation, either physical or emotional.
 Avoid getting stuck in here – you have to go out sometimes and do a bit even if you don’t feel like it, but aim for bite sized portions and give yourself leave to back off and take a break.

-The other aspect of depression is contemplating the past, looking at the old “world view” and mourning of its passing.
-This aspect of depression is an important accounting of the past such that we can compare it to our new burgeoning “world view” and let the old one go.
-Mourning the past can be a problem when we become stuck in the past and fail to develop a future.
+The other aspect of depression is contemplating the past, looking at the old model and mourning its passing.
+This aspect of depression is an important accounting of the past such that we can compare it to our new burgeoning model, and let the old one go.

 Hopefully this is the end of the journey, but often times it is a temporary reprieve as we realise that there is more to process.
-These models are prototypes and full functioning new “world views” and “how to be” models will take time to test and develop.

 Don’t be disheartened, it is natural to bounce between feelings.

-Once we feel comfortable with our new models, prototypes that they are, it is time to start living life again and testing the new “world view” and “how to be” models.
 There will be glitches, as with any new system, and adjustments will need to be made.
 This is perfectly natural.

 There will be times that you miss the way things were, and you may ounce back to some of the stages of grief as you adapt to the new models and adjust them to better reflect the changing world.
 That is a very human response to change.